 This feature, among all other Office 365 Advanced Threat Protection tools, are included within the Office 365 Advanced Threat Protection bolt-on product, which is included as standard with the Enterprise E5 license.

 Without hesitancy yes.
 Someone out there if desired could disturbingly impersonate any domain name they choose.
 It is stupidly easy for those with relatively basic to zero knowledge of cyber hacking to clone your domain and an email address, then start firing out emails set to steal valuable data, or simply cause interruption & downtime.

 One risk with domain impersonation isn’t necessarily criminals impersonating other people’s domains, but them choosing to impersonate your domain, with the one key purpose of fooling your staff in your own business.

-A recent example, a Finance Director’s email account being imitated – with an accurate mask of the name, full email address, and even his entire email signature!
+A recent example, is a Finance Director’s email account being imitated – with an accurate mask of the name, full email address, and even his entire email signature!
 An email gets sent from this fake account to another member of the Accounts Department, asking them to make a payment on a fabricated invoice to a bank account.
-The email is well written in English and has a sense of urgency.
+The email is well-written in English and has a sense of urgency.
 Not wanting to upset their boss, the team members make the payment as instructed.
-Losing the business thousands in one simple unknowing mistake, this could be happening to your business and you wouldn’t even know until it’s too late.
+Losing the business thousands in one simple unknowing mistake could be happening to your business and you wouldn’t even know until it’s too late.

 How can I use ATP for security against this impersonation?